georgeclarke98/backend-tech-test/README.md

 - Analytics data for users is sent from the website, and must be stored for analysis.
 - Triggers will specify regions (e.g., EU/UK/US).
 - Users may opt out of the waiting list at any point.
-- Users may wish to instead join a "Warm list".
-Members on the warm list will be kept on the Waiting List, but onboarded via dedicated long term flows.
 - The staff member creating triggers may be non-technical.
 A process for this is not required for this test, but a plan for its implementation is desirable.

 ## Technical Requirements: